StanJulia/CmdStan.jl/notes/Pkg3.md

 1. When in the Pkg REPL (or using Pkg.add(...)), will `add package_name` always select the most suitable registered version available?
 To override that, use an URL?

 1. After working ( `develop ...` ) on a package in e.g. .julia/dev, the package is now ready for a new release.
-The Pkg documentation states: "When the PR has been merged we can go over to track the master branch and when a new release ...", does that means `free package_name` by default will switch to master and on a future `up package_name` to the new release?
-In my case `review PtFEM` return an error (see below).
+The Pkg documentation states: "When the PR has been merged we can go over to track the master branch and when a new release ...", does that mean `free package_name` by default will switch to master and on a future `up package_name` to the new release?

+1. In my case `review PtFEM` return an error (see below).
 I've also seen error messages related to package and project name being the same.
 This is clearly the area I struggle with most.

 1. Still need to study switching between branches.
+In fact I'm hoping that after Julia 1.0 is released I can go back to just having a released version and a master branch.

 1. Also I'm not sure what the extra directory layer in .julia/packages/`packagename`/`xxxx`/ is for, I guess it is for version management using Manifest.toml?